wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ## Permissions

 * Only Super Admin users can create and edit ingestion policies.
 * Only Super Admin users can edit or delete alerts associated with ingestions policies.
-The **Alerts** permission does not apply to ingestion policy alerts.
+Even if you have the **Alerts** permission, you cannot edit or delete ingestion policy alerts unless you are a Super Admin user.
 * Only Super Admin users can view ingestion policy versions.
 * All users can view the ingestion policies, the ingestion policy dashboards, and the ingestion policy alerts.